seriquynh/handbook/LPI1/6-Process-Management.md

 COMMAND & # End a command with & character to create a background process.
 $ jobs # Show current running jobs in background.
 $ fg job_id # Bring back a job from background to the foreground
+$ # Press Ctrl + Z to bring a foreground process to background.
 ```

 When using the command shell, prefixing a command with nohup prevents the command from